PhD Admissions Frequently Asked Questions

 No, we only matriculate students in autumn quarter and therefore all applicants must meet the annual Ph.D. application deadline.

-We receive approximately 120 PhD applications each year, and are able to admit 10-12 new students each year.
+We receive approximately 120 PhD applications each year, and usually admit 10-12 new students each year.

 Graduate Exam Requirements (PhD)

-The average scores of admitted Statistics PhD applicants:
+The average scores of recently admitted Statistics PhD applicants:

 - General GRE scores (percentiles):